 Lumped model of IEAP with relaxation

 Similarly to the lumped of model in [X3] we associate the actuation of IEAP with charge between electrodes.
+The element of the model consists of a capacitance C in series with a resistance W together with parallelized leakage resistance G. The electrode resistances are represented by Ra and Rb as depicted in figure X.

 Me seostame liigutuse laenguga nagu on teinud ka Bao.
 Punase ristkülikpinge korral on sinine kondeka laeng ja valemi (4) järgi arvutatud strain on sinine kui konstandid on sobivad.
 Piltlikult epsilon väljendabki liigutust koos tagasivajumisega.